 If we go through this chart, we see that SIOS DataKeeper clearly has some significant advantages.
 For one, DataKeeper supports a much wider range of platforms, going all the way back to Windows Server 2008 R2 and SQL Server 2008 R2.
 The S2D solution only supports the latest releases of Windows and SQL Server 2016/2017.
 S2D also requires the Datacenter Edition of Windows, which can add significantly to the cost of your deployment.
 In addition, SIOS delivers the ONLY HA/DR solution for SQL Server on Linux that works both on-prem and in the cloud.

 I’ve been talking to a lot of customers recently who are reporting some performance issues with S2D.
 When I tested S2D vs. DataKeeper about a year ago I didn’t see any significant differences in performance, but I did see S2D used about 2x the amount of CPU resources under the same load.
-I’ll have to revisit my test and publish a detailed blog article soon on performance.
-The other complaint I have been hearing is in terms of growing storage space in S2D.
+This probably has to do with the high hardware requirements associated with S2D such as RDMA enabled networking and available Flash Storage, typically only available in the most expensive cloud based images.

-But beyond the cost and platform limitations, I think the most glaring gap comes when we start to consider disaster recovery options for your SANless cluster.
+But beyond the cost and platform limitations, I think the most glaring gap comes when we start to consider that S2D does not support Availability Zones or disaster recovery configurations such as multi-site clusters or Azure Site Recovery (ASR).
 Allan Hirt, SQL Server Cluster guru and fellow Microsoft Cloud and Datacenter Management MVP, recently posted about this S2D limitation.
 In his article Revisiting Storage Spaces Direct and SQL Server FCIs Allan points out that due to the lack of support for stretching S2D clusters across sites or including an S2D based cluster as a leg in an Always On Availability Group, the best option for DR in the S2D scenario is log shipping!
 This even includes replicating across Availability Zones in either Azure or AWS.

 In contrast, the SIOS DataKeeper solution fully supports Always On Availability Groups, and better yet – it can allow you to stretch your FCI across sites to give you the best HA/DR solution you could hope to achieve in terms of RTO/RPO.
+DataKeeper supports Availability Zones and DR configurations that cross cloud regions.
 In an Azure environment, DataKeeper also support Azure Site Recovery (ASR), giving you even more options for disaster recovery.

 The rest of this chart is pretty self explanatory.
 It basically consist of a list hardware, storage and networking requirements that must be met before you can deploy an S2D cluster.
 An exhaustive list of S2D requirements is maintained here. https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-direct-hardware-requirements